JaimePolidura/Bukkit-Class-Mapper/README.md

 ```

 # COMMAND MAPPER
-A single command can be run in a separate class called command runner.
+A single command can be run in a class called command runner.
 To achieve this:
 1. The command should be declared in plugin.yaml as usual
 2. The command runner class will have to be annotated with @Command annoation, which will include data of the command (name, permissions, usage etc).
 3. You will have to implement an interface: